Sunsphere: Reopening and recent changes (2007–present)

 On August 27, 2008, the 5th floor was opened as the SkyBox bar and lounge.
 It eventually closed, however, and real estate investor Tony Capiello opened Icon Ultra Lounge in its place, investing $450,000.

 In June 2013, a patron accidentally broke an inside window; nobody was hurt.
 On November 13, 2013, it was announced that Visit Knoxville would update and renovate the 4th floor of the observation deck.

 The Sunsphere observation deck was closed in 2020 due to the COVID-19 pandemic.
 Visit Knoxville reopened the Sunsphere observation deck on February 22, 2022.
 The floor offers a 360-degree view stretching from downtown to the Great Smoky Mountains, including World's Fair Park, the Tennessee River, and the University of Tennessee Campus.
 Visitors can also view a 1982 World's Fair timeline, gallery, memorabilia, and gift shop.

+In 2023, the Sunsphere's lower steel truss was painted back to its original Pantone color Classic Blue 19-4052 TCX.